Taut foliations from knot diagrams: Introduction

+\textbf{Outline of main proof and structure of paper.} A brief outline of the proof of \Cref{thm: main theorem} is as follows.
+Given a diagram of a knot $K$ in $S^3$ with $n$ twist regions, we associate to it an $(n+1)$-component link $ L = K_0 \sqcup \cdots \sqcup K_n $ in $S^3$ , with the property that $K$ can be recovered by performing Dehn surgery -- with appropriate coefficients $\frac{1}{k_1}, \dots, \frac{1}{k_n}$ -- on the components $K_1, \dots, K_n$ of $L$.
+We then define a $2$-complex in the exterior of $L$ and describe how to smooth it into a branched surface.
+The conditions on the diagram of $K$ stated in \Cref{thm: main theorem} are used to show that this branched surface gives rise to coorientable taut foliations in the exterior of $L$, which intersect the boundary component associated to $K_0$ transversely in a foliation of any fixed non-meridional slope, and that associated to $K_i$ in a foliation of slope $\frac{1}{k_i}$, for $i = 1, \dots, n$.
+Capping off these foliations with meridional discs during Dehn surgery yields the desired taut foliations in the exterior of $K$ .

-\textbf{Structure of the paper.} The paper is organised as follows.
-In Section \ref{sec: Background} we recall some background notions on branched surfaces and sutured manifolds, together with Theorem \ref{boundary train tracks} from Li and Theorem \ref{cusps implies persistently foliar} by Delman and Roberts, that will play a key role in the proof of the main theorem.
-Section \ref{sec: main theorem} is the bulk of the paper: we present the main construction and prove Theorem \ref{thm: main theorem}, apart from some remaining cases that we deal with in Section \ref{sec: Borromean}, where the Borromean link and Bing doubles are also studied.
-In Section \ref{sec: Tait} we rephrase Theorem \ref{thm: main theorem} in terms of the Tait graphs associated to a knot diagram and finally Section \ref{sec: applications} contains applications to arborescent knots and some braid closures.
+The necessary background on branched surfaces and sutured manifolds is provided in \Cref{sec: Background}.
+In this section we also recall \Cref{boundary train tracks} by Li and \Cref{cusps implies persistently foliar} by Delman and Roberts, both of which play a key role in the proof of the main theorem.
+In \Cref{sec: Borromean rings and Bing doubles}, we construct foliations on surgeries of two three-component links: the Borromean rings and the link $L8n5$.
+This section contains the proof of \Cref{thm: Borromean}, and also discusses applications to Bing doubles of knots and links.
+Moreover, it serves to illustrate concrete examples of the more general construction needed for the proof of \Cref{thm: main theorem}, that is presented in \Cref{sec: main theorem}.
+In \Cref{sec: Tait} we rephrase \Cref{thm: main theorem} in terms of the Tait graphs associated to a knot diagram, and finally, \Cref{sec: applications} contains applications to arborescent knots and certain braid closures.

-\textbf{Acknowledgments.} During the writing of the paper I have benefitted a lot from discussions with many people; in particular I would like to thank Ken Baker, Gemma Di Petrillo, Alessio Di Prisa, Tao Li, Paolo Lisca, Bruno Martelli, Alice Merz and Eric Stenhede.
-I would also like to thank Charles Delman and Rachel Roberts for carefully explaining to me the details of the proof of Theorem \ref{cusps implies persistently foliar}.
-The author is supported by the FWF grant “Cut and Paste Methods in Low Dimensional Topology”.
+\textbf{Acknowledgments.} During the preparation of this paper, I have greatly benefited from discussions with many people; in particular, I would like to thank Ken Baker, Gemma Di Petrillo, Alessio Di Prisa, Tao Li, Paolo Lisca, Bruno Martelli, Alice Merz, and Eric Stenhede.
+I am also grateful to Charles Delman and Rachel Roberts for carefully explaining the details of the proof of \Cref{cusps implies persistently foliar}.
+I would also like to thank the anonymous referee for their careful reading and valuable suggestions.
+The author is supported by the FWF project P 34318 “Cut and Paste Methods in Low Dimensional Topology”.